bucketeer-io/bucketeer-docs/docs/sdk/client-side/flutter/index.md

 :::caution

-In case of the feature flag is missing in the SDK, it will return the default value.
+In case the feature flag is missing in the SDK, it will return the default value.

 :::